ptsouth97/SummerProjects/Week1/Day1/README.md

 # Week 1, Day 1

-## Your goal today is to make sure you can run python scripts on the Raspberry Pi 3
+## Your goal today is to learn how to edit and run python scripts using VIM and the command line
 ## Hint: you can open multiple terminal windows so you can read the instructions and do them at the same time

 ## Figure out your python version
   * From the command line type 'python3'
   * This will tell you which version of python 3 is on your system
-  * Write down the version (e.g., python 3.6) so you don't forget it
+  * Write down the version (e.g., python 3.2) so you don't forget it
   * Stop python by pressing 'ctrl-z'

 ## Update the file with your python version